angarag/CS523_BDT/README.md

 ## Program environment
 ### The followings are used in the program:

--Java 1.8
+- Java 1.8

--Kafka 2.2.0
+- Kafka 2.2.0

--Spark 2.2.2
+- Spark 2.2.2

--HBase

--Hive
+- HBase

+- Hive

--ElasticSearch & Kibana on the cloud
+- ElasticSearch & Kibana on the cloud

 Please see the pom file for the version details.

 ## Project parts & the breakdown structure of the program:

-The related sub-programs & Interfaces
+The related sub-programs & Interfaces:

-1 – Spark Streaming

-Consumer & Producer
+1. Spark Streaming - Consumer & Producer

-2 – SparkSQL with HBase/Hive
+2. SparkSQL with HBase/Hive - HbaseUtil, HiveUtil

-HbaseUtil, HiveUtil

-3 - GUI

-ElasticSearchUtil, ElasticSearch.co & Kibana
+3. GUI - ElasticSearchUtil, ElasticSearch.co & Kibana

-4 - Kafka

-Consumer, Producer
+4. Kafka - Consumer, Producer

 ## Source code

 It is a Maven project.
 So once it is added into your IDE, you can export it as a runnable jar.
 This project consists of the following Java classes:

--Consumer (Spark Streaming as a Kafka consumer)
+- Consumer (Spark Streaming as a Kafka consumer)

--Producer (Kafka message producer, emits random messages)
+- Producer (Kafka message producer, emits random messages)

--ElasticSearchUtil (ElasticSearch client to save record into the cloud service of ElasticSearch.co)
+- ElasticSearchUtil (ElasticSearch client to save record into the cloud service of ElasticSearch.co)

--HBaseUtil (HBase utility to save kafka message record to HBase database)
+- HBaseUtil (HBase utility to save kafka message record to HBase database)

--HiveUtil (SparkSQL client to query HBase table)
+- HiveUtil (SparkSQL client to query HBase table)

--Names (the most common 100 first names in the USA)
+- Names (the most common 100 first names in the USA)

 First let me define the parameters I used:

--VoteFor – Election candidate, one of the random names of “Arya, Sansa, Jon, Daenerys, Cersei” defined in Producer class
+- VoteFor – Election candidate, one of the random names of “Arya, Sansa, Jon, Daenerys, Cersei” defined in Producer class

--User – One of the random user from the Names class
+- User – One of the random user from the Names class

--Timestamp – the timestamp when user votes for candidate
+- Timestamp – the timestamp when user votes for candidate

--Count – it is by default 1. the number of points/votes user votes for his/her favourite candidate
+- Count – it is by default 1. the number of points/votes user votes for his/her favourite candidate

 I will explain the Java classes one by one: